Spheres and Projections for $\mathrm{Out}(F_n)$: Abstract

 \section{Abstract}

-The outer automorphism group $\mathrm{Out}(F_{2g})$ of a free group on $2g$ generators naturally contains the mapping class group of a punctured surface as a subgroup.
-We define a subsurface projection of the sphere complex of the connected sum of $n$ copies of $S^1\times S^2$ into the arc complex of the surface and use this to show that this subgroup is a Lipschitz retract of $\mathrm{Out}(F_{2g})$.
-We also use subsurface projections to give a simple proof of a result of Handel and Mosher \cite{HM10} stating that stabilizers of conjugacy classes of free splittings and corank $1$ free factors in a free group $F_n$ are Lipschitz retracts of $\mathrm{Out}(F_n)$.
+The outer automorphism group $\mathrm{Out}(F_{2g})$ of a free group on $2g$ generators naturally contains the mapping class group of a punctured genus $g$ surface $S_{g,1}$ as a subgroup.
+We define a ``subsurface projection'' of the sphere complex of the connected sum of $n$ copies of $S^1\times S^2$ into the arc complex of $S_{g,1}$.
+Using this, we show that $\Map(S_{g,1})$ is a Lipschitz retract of $\mathrm{Out}(F_{2g})$.
+We use another ``subsurface projection'' to give a simple proof of a result of Handel and Mosher \cite{HM10} stating that stabilizers of conjugacy classes of free splittings and corank $1$ free factors in a free group $F_n$ are Lipschitz retracts of $\mathrm{Out}(F_n)$.